Light emission in delta-T-driven mesoscopic conductors: Introduction

-At finite frequencies, the noise involves current operators taken at different times.
+The electron transport in mesoscopic conductors is investigated using the statistics of the electron current, where the first moment corresponds to the average current and the second moment to the noise \cite{Blanter,Levitov_Lesovik_1993,Reulet}.
+Unavoidable sources of noise are thermal noise at a finite temperature - the so-called Nyquist-Johnson noise \cite{Johnson,Nyquist} and nonequilibrium shot noise \cite{Schottky}.
+The former is caused by thermal fluctuations in the occupation number and the latter by the stochastic partitioning of charge carriers.
+The noise at a tunnel junction can be used for primary thermometry \cite{Spietz_Lehnert_Siddiqi_Schoelkopf_2003}. \\ \\ At finite frequencies, the noise involves current operators taken at different times.
 In general, these operators do not commute, so the symmetrized correlator is studied as an observable \cite{Blanter,Lesovik}.
 A detector that distinguishes between the transfer of an energy quanta $\hbar \omega$ from or to the conductor can access the nonsymmetrized correlator \cite{Lesovik,Gavish:1}.
 Indeed, when the fluctuations interact with an electromagnetic field, the energy transfer rate is connected to the nonsymmetrized noise spectrum.
 Negative frequencies account for the radiated power when one photon is generated in the radiation field and, vice versa, positive frequencies for the absorbed power when one photon is annihilated.
 In a thermally occupied radiation field, the measured noise power spectrum is a sum of the nonsymmetrized noise spectra at negative and positive frequencies.
-The prefactors are determined by the Bose-Einstein distribution and, consequently, by the temperature of the electromagnetic field \cite{Lesovik,Gavish:1}.
-Shaping a possible ac-excitation can strongly influence the noise properties \cite{LEVITOV_Lee_LESOVIK_1996} and can be interpreted as electron-hole pair excitation on the Fermi sea \cite{Vanevic_Nazarov_Belzig_2007}.
-A noise reduction due to driving was experimentally observed \cite{Dubois_Jullien_Portier_Roche_Cavanna_Jin_Wegscheider_Roulleau_Glattli_2013,Gabelli_Reulet_2013} and measurements at finite frequency reveal a squeezed nonequilibrium state \cite{Gasse_Lupien_Reulet_2013}.
+The prefactors are determined by the Bose-Einstein distribution and, consequently, by the temperature of the electromagnetic field \cite{Lesovik,Gavish:1}. \\ \\ Shaping a possible ac-excitation can strongly influence the noise properties \cite{LEVITOV_Lee_LESOVIK_1996} and can be interpreted as electron-hole pair excitation on the Fermi sea \cite{Vanevic_Nazarov_Belzig_2007}.
+A noise reduction due to driving was experimentally observed \cite{Dubois_Jullien_Portier_Roche_Cavanna_Jin_Wegscheider_Roulleau_Glattli_2013,Gabelli_Reulet_2013} and measurements at finite frequency reveal a squeezed nonequilibrium state \cite{Gasse_Lupien_Reulet_2013}. \\ \\ A fundamental nonequilibrium noise due to a temperature difference $\Delta T$ was recently demonstrated by Lumbroso and coworkers \cite{Lumbroso,Sivre_Duprez_Anthore_2019,Larocque} in atomic and molecular junctions.
+This noise, dubbed delta-$T$ noise, is related to the voltage-driven shot noise and inherits the properties of partition noise \cite{Sukhorukov_Loss_1999}.
+Using the scattering approach, they obtain an approximation of the noise, which is then decomposed into a thermal and a delta-$T$ component.
+The thermal component corresponds to thermal noise at the average temperature, and the lowest order delta-$T$ component is similar to the quantum shot noise except for different numerical prefactor and scales with $(\Delta T)^2$ instead of the voltage squared.
+Another study \cite{Larocque} measured and calculated the noise of a voltage-and temperature-biased metallic tunnel junction.
+This setup operates at a very low temperature and is not restricted to small relative temperature differences.
+At the limit, when one terminal is at zero temperature and no voltage is applied, the noise has the form of thermal noise with an additional factor $2 \ln 2$ \cite{Sukhorukov_Loss_1999}. \\ \\ In a quantum Hall bar furnished with a quantum point contact, the delta-$T$ noise can serve as an instrument to discriminate between electron and quasiparticle tunneling \cite{Rech,rebora:22}.
+Tunneling of chiral fractional quantum Hall edge states exhibits a negative delta-$T$ noise, in contrast to a positive contribution in the noninteracting case.
+A sign inversion, from negative back to positive, may also be forced by changing the transmission of the quantum point contact or applying a voltage.
+The negative signal is attributed to the scaling dimension of the leading charge tunneling operator \cite{He_Dante_2022,Zhang_Igor_2022}.
+Their results suggest that the negative sign is a property due to many-body interactions.
+In comparison, a quantum dot in the $SU(2)$ Kondo region has no negative delta-$T$ noise \cite{Hasegawa}, thus the effect does not occur in this case despite the presence of strong correlations.
+Further, delta-$T$ noise was employed to study experimentally the heat transport of edge modes \cite{Melcer_Dutta_Spanslatt_2022}. \\ \\ An investigation of the relative sizes shows that delta-$T$ noise never exceeds the thermallike noise under the zero-average current condition \cite{Eriksson}.
+In \cite{Eriksson} they studied a resonant level as an example for energy-dependent scattering.
+In the limit of a small resonance width, the size of delta-$T$ noise approaches the thermallike noise.
+Furthermore, they investigated noise of heat transport, which is not subject to a limit like charge noise.
+More recently, bounds on the spin and heat current noise were investigated \cite{Tesser_EtAl_2023}. \\ \\ In this work, we address the nonsymmetrized finite-frequency noise spectrum of a temperature-biased mesoscopic conductor.